Exit-intent popups can easily be either the worst marketing tactic...or the best.

 In fact, scarcity is so influential that it’s the sixth of Robert Cialdini’s six principles of influence.

-This works particularly well if you choose a popup plugin that not only has exit-intent prediction, but also takes into account how long someone’s been on the page and how much scrolling they’ve done.
+This works particularly well if you choose a popup plugin that has exit-intent prediction and factors in how long users have been on the page and how far they scrolled.

 If they’ve spent enough time and done enough scrolling to read whatever it is that they’ve landed on but have finished and are trying to leave, suggest another blog post that’s incredibly popular and that readers of the given topic are also really interested in.

-For example, if on my post about classy vs. tacky copywriting and a visitor’s finished reading it but is moving toward the tab’s “X”, I might put in an exit-intent popup that leads them to a previous blog post about how to write better blog posts intros.
+For example, if a visitor finished reading my post about classy vs. tacky copywriting and is moving toward the tab’s “X”, I might put in an exit-intent popup that leads them to a previous blog post about how to write better blog post intros.

 Ever notice that when some popups appear in front of you, they don’t have a direct CTA?